Oscar-winning actor and former Labour MP Glenda Jackson has died

 Jackson stood down as an MP at the 2015 general election and returned to acting.
 She won a Bafta for Best Actress in 2020 for her role in Elizabeth Is Missing, which followed the story of a woman suffering from dementia.

-She was “surprised” to be nominated, she told The Independent in 2022 interview, and “grateful”.
+She was “surprised” to be nominated, she told The Independent in a 2022 interview, and “grateful”.
 But the role left her wondering if her character Maud’s struggle with dementia had become her own.

 “Oh yes, there were days when I thought I was on my way down.
-Certainly,W she said, adding: “It’s always hard to know what is your experience and what is the hangover from playing the character”.
+Certainly,” she said, adding: “It’s always hard to know what is your experience and what is the hangover from playing the character”.

 Forthcoming film The Great Escaper is inspired by true events, and tells the story of a Second World War veteran who escaped his home in Hove, east Sussex, to attend a commemoration of the 70th anniversary of the D-Day landings in France.